Arkaeriit/math-parse/README.md

 # Math-Parse

-A fast library to compute the result of a math expression.
+A fast library to parse and then compute the result of a math expression.

 ## Example of use